vkoll29/vkoll29/README.md

 -->

 - 🔭 I’m currently working on an automation concept using Twitter API, Azure Cognitive Services, Telegram Bot API, and MongoDB.
-- 🌱 I'm currently learning containerization and MLOps
+- 🌱 I'm also learning containerization and MLOps
 - 👯 I'd like to collaborate on Python/ PySpark/ JS work
 - 💬 Ask me about ML/DS/DE